Keep up to date with the latest Run Beyond news here. Also follow us on Facebook www.facebook.com/therunbeyondproject

 On Sunday, 14 January, 5 dedicated young people from Chester Hill High School reaped the benefits of 6 months of consistent hard work as they completed their first half-marathon at the Cadbury Marathon running festival in Hobart, Tasmania.

-The Run Beyond project is a charity which uses running as a medium to help students facing adversity; learn goal setting, commitment, resilience and to feel a sense of belonging.
+The Run Beyond project is a charity which uses running as a medium to help students facing adversity; through the project they learn goal setting, commitment, resilience and feel a sense of belonging.

 Reg charity: 66613492005